 Experience should be gathered within a period of 24 consecutive months: these 24 months can be taken anytime from two years before up to two years after the exam date.

 Candidates must submit their logbook on a quarterly basis through the e-logbook platform for validation by the Mentor and the Department Director/Supervisor at the end of the training period (and at the latest 24 months after the exam date).

 However, all trimesters can be submitted at once in the event that cases were collected within the 24 months before the certification exam’s date.

 Access is granted only after having successfully passed the written exam.
 In addition, the candidate is expected to submit a proof of:

-- Attendance to at least one EAPCI official congress (PCR or other endorsed EAPCI course) over the 24 consecutive months of training
+- Attendance to at least one of EAPCI Congresses during 24 months of interventional cardiology training

 The logbook of procedures, as well as the level of competencies reached by the candidate in relation to interventional cardiology skills as described in the EAPCI Core Curriculum, will be reviewed and assessed by the Mentor and the Department Director/Supervisor.